-'''

 lmadmin -import <new_license_file_list> -force

-'''

 - b.
-Restart lmadmin. - For lmgrd:
+Restart 1madmin. - For lmgrd:

-To restart 1mgrd on a given machine in the configuration to which you are switching (either the three-serverredundant or single-server configuration), enter the following from the directory in which 1mgrd is located:
+To restart lmgrd on a given machine in the configuration to which you are switching (either the threeserver-redundant or single-server configuration), enter the following from the directory in which lmgrd is located: